-The Alpine Ski Club maintains an historical archive, dating from 1908, containing the original membership applications forms of all members and records of attendance at meets.
+The Alpine Ski Club maintains an historical archive, dating from 1908, containing the original membership applications forms of all members and records of attendance at club events.

 If you do not provide us with all of the personal data that we need this may affect our ability to offer you our membership services and benefits.